googleprojectzero/domato/README.md

 !import other.txt
 ```

-tells the parser to create a new Grammar() object that can then be referenced from the current grammar by using the special `<import>` symbol, for exampple like this:
+tells the parser to create a new Grammar() object that can then be referenced from the current grammar by using the special `<import>` symbol, for example like this:

 ```
 <cssrule> = <import from=css.txt symbol=rule>